Verjuice is a versatile culinary ingredient. It’s a milder acidulant than vinegar, and it it’s ideal for deglazing, poaching and vinaigrettes.

 Whilst we have Maggie Beer to thank for commercialising verjuice in Australia, it has been in our pantries since Colonial days.
 A recipe from the Adelaide Observer, (July 1844), for a medicinal preparation called ‘Black Drop’, requires three pints of verjuice and half a pound of opium!
 It is also listed as an ingredient in dishes such as ‘Beef A La Mode’, and ‘Calf’s Brains A La Maitre D’Hotel ( The Australasian 1864 ).

-Paringa chef, Joel Alderson, uses it in many of his dishes.
-See below for his verjuice and viognier jelly recipe.
+The Paringa chefs use it in many dishes.
+See below for the verjuice and viognier jelly recipe.
 To make a vinaigrette with it, mix three parts oil, with one part verjuice.

 As acid heightens flavour, verjuice adds another dimension to cocktails.
 It’s also delicious poured over some ice with sparkling mineral water.